Nordic (500-1000) January 2026

 How does Nordic (500-1000) compare?

-On the lower side, people in Nordic (500-1000) had much lower favorable scores than average in Social Connection, Action, and Feedback & Recognition.
+On the lower side, people in Nordic (500-1000) had much lower favorable scores than average in Service & Quality Focus, Feedback & Recognition, and Company Performance.

-People working in Nordic (500-1000) are less engaged than Oceania, Eastern Europe, APAC, and North America.
+People working in Nordic (500-1000) are more engaged than Benelux.
+People working in Nordic (500-1000) are less engaged than Eastern Europe, APAC, North America, and Middle East.

-The highest scoring question for Nordic (500-1000) had 88% of people agreeing that their manager genuinely cares about their wellbeing (+1% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Nordic (500-1000) had 87% of people agreeing that their manager genuinely cares about their wellbeing (+0% compared to overall) while they were generally most positive about Management.

-People in Nordic (500-1000) were generally least favourable about Social Connection, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 18% of people disagreeing (+1% above average).
+People in Nordic (500-1000) were generally least favourable about Service & Quality Focus, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 34% of people disagreeing (+11% above average).

 How long do people stay?